DanielLMcGuire/Phasor/README.md

 See the [Building Phasor](https://github.com/DanielLMcGuire/Phasor/wiki/Building-Phasor) wiki.

+See the [Building Phasor Extensions](https://github.com/DanielLMcGuire/Phasor/wiki/Building-Phasor-Extensions) wiki for info on building Extensions/bindings.

 ### Plugin locations

 (Like win32 api, posix) are available in different locations based on your OS: